sakshjha2000/hello-world/README.md

 # hello-world
 Trying out what is github
 My name is amartya.
-I am a student in iit patna my ambitions are very high.
-I dont know how much i can achieve.
+I am a student in iit patna.
+My ambitions are very high.
+I don't know how much i can achieve.